 - It’s an incredibly safe place for your family.
 Unlike most Western European countries, there are very few personal safety risks.
 You can let your children and teenagers do their own thing and they will be fine.

-  If you have any questions for Laszlo, feel free to get in touch with him by sending him an email at firstname.lastname@example.org.
+If you have any questions for Laszlo, feel free to get in touch with him using the form below.
 He can help you from A to Z.

 There are many little-known residency options worldwide

 There are affordable options out there where you can move to and live in peace.
 Hungary is an EU option, but Montenegro (more details here), and Georgia (more details here) are also very viable options and are both seeing an influx of South Africans.
 I list quite a few on my residency and citizenship page here.

 This is why you follow The Wandering Investor – to find out about unique investment, residency, and citizenship options across the world.

 The Wandering Investor

 Articles on Hungary: